General Terms and Conditions Consumers

 Article 5 - The Agreement

-The Agreement is established, subject to the provisions of paragraph 4, at the time of acceptance by the Consumer of the offer and the fulfillment of the accompanying conditions.If the Consumer has accepted the offer electronically, the Entrepreneur shall immediately confirm receipt of acceptance of the offer electronically.
-As long as the receipt of this acceptance has not been confirmed by the Entrepreneur, the Consumer may dissolve the Agreement.
-If the Agreement is concluded electronically, the Entrepreneur shall take appropriate technical and organizational measures to protect the electronic transmission of data and shall ensure a secure web environment.
-If the Consumer can pay electronically, the Entrepreneur will observe appropriate security measures.The Entrepreneur may - within legal frameworks - inform himself whether the Consumer can meet his payment obligations, as well as all those facts and factors that are important for a responsible conclusion of the Agreement.
-If, on the basis of this investigation, the Entrepreneur has good grounds not to enter into the Agreement, he is entitled to refuse an order or application or to attach special conditions to the execution, while giving reasons.The Entrepreneur will send the following information, in writing or in such a way that the Consumer can store it in an accessible manner on a durable data carrier, at the latest upon delivery of the product to the Consumer: the visiting address of the Entrepreneur's office where the Consumer can lodge complaints; the information about guarantees and any after-sales service; the price including all taxes of the product; insofar as applicable, the costs of delivery; and the method of payment, delivery or performance of the Agreement.
+Subject to the provisions of paragraph 4, the Agreement is concluded at the moment the Consumer accepts the offer and meets the associated conditions.
+If the Consumer has accepted the offer electronically, the entrepreneur will immediately confirm receipt of the acceptance of the offer electronically.
+As long as the receipt of this acceptance has not been confirmed by the Entrepreneur, the Consumer can dissolve the Agreement.
+If the Agreement is concluded electronically, the Entrepreneur will take appropriate technical and organizational measures to secure the electronic transfer of data and he will ensure a safe web environment.
+If the Consumer can pay electronically, the Entrepreneur will take appropriate security measures to that end.
+The Entrepreneur can - within legal frameworks - inform himself whether the Consumer can meet his payment obligations, as well as of all those facts and factors that are important for a responsible conclusion of the Agreement.
+If, on the basis of this investigation, the Entrepreneur has good reasons not to enter into the Agreement, he is entitled to refuse an order or request with reasons or to attach special conditions to the execution.
+The Entrepreneur will send the following information to the Consumer at the latest upon delivery of the product, in writing or in such a way that it can be stored by the Consumer in an accessible manner on a durable data carrier: the visiting address of the Entrepreneur's branch where the Consumer can address complaints; the information about guarantees and any service after purchase; and the price including all taxes on the product; insofar as applicable, the costs of delivery; and the method of payment, delivery or execution of the Agreement.

-Article 6 - Right of Withdrawal
+Article 6 - Right of withdrawal

-The Consumer may, provided none of the exceptions listed in Article 10.1 apply, dissolve an Agreement related to the purchase of a product during a reflection period of at least 14 days without giving reasons.
-The Entrepreneur may ask the Consumer about the reason for withdrawal, but may not oblige the Consumer to state his reason(s).
-The withdrawal period referred to in paragraph 1 starts on the day after the Consumer, or a third party designated in advance by the Consumer, who is not the carrier, received the product, or: if the Consumer ordered multiple products in the same order: the day on which the Consumer, or a third party designated by him, received the last product.
-The Trader may, provided he has clearly informed the Consumer of this prior to the ordering process, refuse an order of multiple products with different delivery times. if the delivery of a product consists of multiple shipments or parts: the day on which the Consumer, or a third party designated by the Consumer, has received the last shipment or part; in the case of Contracts for regular delivery of products during a specified period: the day on which the Consumer, or a third party designated by the Consumer, has received the first product.
-If the Entrepreneur has not provided the Consumer with the legally required information about the right of withdrawal, the cooling-off period expires twelve months after the end of the original cooling-off period determined in accordance with the previous paragraphs of this articleIf the Entrepreneur has provided the Consumer with the information referred to in the previous paragraph within twelve months after the effective date of the original cooling-off period, the cooling-off period expires 14 days after the day on which the Consumer has received that information
+Provided that none of the exceptions mentioned in Article 10.1 apply, the Consumer can dissolve an Agreement relating to the purchase of a product during a cooling-off period of at least 14 days without stating reasons.
+The Entrepreneur may ask the Consumer about the reason for withdrawal, but not oblige him to state his reason(s).
+The cooling-off period referred to in paragraph 1 starts on the day after the Consumer, or a third party designated in advance by the Consumer, who is not the carrier, has received the product, or: if the Consumer has ordered several products in the same order: the day on which the Consumer, or a third party designated by him, has received the last product.
+The Entrepreneur may, provided he has clearly informed the Consumer about this prior to the ordering process, refuse an order for several products with a different delivery time. if the delivery of a product consists of several shipments or parts: the day on which the Consumer, or a third party designated by him, has received the last shipment or the last part; in the case of Agreements for regular delivery of products during a certain period: the day on which the Consumer, or a third party designated by him, has received the first product.
+If the Entrepreneur has not provided the Consumer with the legally required information about the right of withdrawal, the cooling-off period expires twelve months after the end of the original cooling-off period determined in accordance with the previous paragraphs of this article.
+If the Entrepreneur has provided the Consumer with the information referred to in the previous paragraph within twelve months after the starting date of the original cooling-off period, the cooling-off period expires 14 days after the day on which the Consumer received that information

 Article 7 - Obligations of the Consumer during the cooling-off period

-During the cooling-off period, the Consumer shall handle the product and its packaging with care.
-He will only unpack or use the product to the extent necessary to establish the nature, characteristics and operation of the product.
-The starting point here is that the Consumer may only handle and inspect the product as he would be allowed to do in a store.The Consumer is only liable for depreciation of the product that is the result of a way of handling the product that goes beyond what is allowed in paragraph 1.The Consumer is not liable for depreciation of the product if the Entrepreneur has not provided him with all legally required information about the right of withdrawal before or at the conclusion of the Agreement.
+During the cooling-off period, the Consumer will handle the product and the packaging with care.
+He will only unpack or use the product to the extent necessary to determine the nature, characteristics and functioning of the product.
+The starting point here is that the Consumer may only handle and inspect the product as he would be allowed to do in a store.
+The Consumer is only liable for the depreciation of the product that is the result of a way of handling the product that goes beyond what is permitted in paragraph 1.
+The Consumer is not liable for depreciation of the product if the Entrepreneur has not provided him with all legally required information about the right of withdrawal before or at the conclusion of the agreement.

 Article 8 - Exercise of the right of withdrawal by the Consumer and costs thereof

-If the Consumer exercises his right of withdrawal, he shall notify the Entrepreneur in an unambiguous manner within the withdrawal period.
-As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the Consumer returns the product, or hands it over to (an authorized representative of) the Entrepreneur.
-This is not necessary if the Entrepreneur has offered to pick up the product himself.
-The Consumer has observed the return period in any case if he returns the product before the cooling-off period has expired.The Consumer returns the product with all delivered accessories, if reasonably possible in its original condition and packaging, and in accordance with the reasonable and clear instructions provided by the Entrepreneur.The risk and burden of proof for the correct and timely exercise of the right of withdrawal lies with the Consumer.The Consumer bears the direct costs of returning the product.
-If the Entrepreneur has not notified the Consumer that the Consumer must bear these costs or if the Entrepreneur indicates that he will bear the costs himself, the Consumer does not have to bear the costs of return shipment.
+If the Consumer makes use of his right of withdrawal, he will notify the Entrepreneur of this within the cooling-off period in an unambiguous manner.
+As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the Consumer will return the product or hand it over to (an authorized representative of) the Entrepreneur.
+This is not necessary if the Entrepreneur has offered to collect the product himself.
+The Consumer has in any case observed the return period if he returns the product before the cooling-off period has expired.
+The Consumer will return the product with all delivered accessories, if reasonably possible in its original condition and packaging, and in accordance with the reasonable and clear instructions provided by the Entrepreneur.
+The risk and the burden of proof for the correct and timely exercise of the right of withdrawal lies with the Consumer.
+The Consumer bears the direct costs of returning the product.
+If the Entrepreneur has not stated that the Consumer must bear these costs or if the Entrepreneur indicates that he will bear the costs himself, the Consumer does not have to bear the costs for return shipment.

-If the Entrepreneur enables the notification of withdrawal by the Consumer by electronic means, he shall send an acknowledgement of receipt of this notification without delay upon receipt.The Entrepreneur reimburses all payments from the Consumer, including any delivery costs charged by the Entrepreneur for the returned product, without delay but within 14 days following the day on which the Consumer notifies him of the withdrawal.
-Unless the Entrepreneur offers to pick up the product himself, he may wait with repayment until he has received the product or until the Consumer proves that he has returned the product, whichever is earlier.The Entrepreneur uses for repayment the same means of payment that the Consumer has used, unless the Consumer agrees to another method.
-The refund is free of charge for the Consumer.If the Consumer has chosen a more expensive method of delivery than the least expensive standard delivery, the Entrepreneur does not have to refund the additional costs for the more expensive method.
+If the Entrepreneur makes it possible for the Consumer to make the notification of withdrawal electronically, he will send an acknowledgment of receipt immediately after receiving this notification.
+The Entrepreneur will reimburse all payments from the Consumer, including any delivery costs charged by the Entrepreneur for the returned product, immediately but within 14 days following the day on which the Consumer notifies him of the withdrawal.
+Unless the Entrepreneur offers to collect the product himself, he may wait with the refund until he has received the product or until the Consumer demonstrates that he has returned the product, whichever is earlier.
+The Entrepreneur uses the same payment method that the Consumer used for reimbursement, unless the Consumer agrees to a different method.
+The refund is free of charge for the Consumer.
+If the Consumer has opted for a more expensive method of delivery than the cheapest standard delivery, the Entrepreneur does not have to reimburse the additional costs for the more expensive method.

-The Entrepreneur may exclude the following products and services from the right of withdrawal, but only if the Entrepreneur has clearly stated this when making the offer, or at least in good time before concluding the Agreement:Products that spoil quickly or have a limited shelf life;Sealed products that are not suitable to be returned for reasons of health protection or hygiene and of which the seal has been broken after delivery;Products that are irrevocably mixed with other products after delivery due to their nature; andAlcoholic beverages of which the price has been agreed upon at the conclusion of the Agreement, but of which the delivery can only take place after 30 days, and of which the actual value depends on fluctuations of the market over which the entrepreneur has no influence.
+The Entrepreneur can exclude the following products and services from the right of withdrawal, but only if the Entrepreneur has clearly stated this in the offer, at least in good time before the conclusion of the Agreement: Products that spoil quickly or have a limited shelf life; Sealed products that are not suitable for return for reasons of health protection or hygiene and of which the seal has been broken after delivery; Products that after delivery are irrevocably mixed with other products due to their nature; and Alcoholic beverages whose price has been agreed upon at the conclusion of the agreement, but the delivery of which can only take place after 30 days, and the actual value of which depends on fluctuations in the market over which the entrepreneur has no influence.

 Article 11 - The price

-During the validity period stated in the offer, the prices of the products offered shall not be increased, except for price changes due to changes in VAT rates.Price increases within 3 months after the conclusion of the agreement are only allowed if they are the result of statutory regulations or provisions.Price increases from 3 months after the conclusion of the agreement are only allowed if the entrepreneur has stipulated this and they are the result of statutory regulations or provisions; or the Consumer has the authority to terminate the agreement from the day on which the price increase takes effect.The prices mentioned in the offer of products are including VAT.
+During the period of validity stated in the offer, the prices of the products offered will not be increased, except for price changes as a result of changes in VAT rates.
+Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of statutory regulations or provisions.
+Price increases from 3 months after the conclusion of the agreement are only permitted if the entrepreneur has stipulated this and these are the result of statutory regulations or provisions; or the Consumer has the authority to cancel the agreement with effect from the day on which the price increase takes effect.
+The prices mentioned in the offer of products include VAT.

 Article 13 - Delivery and execution

-The Entrepreneur will take the greatest possible care when receiving and executing orders of products.The place of delivery is the address that the Consumer has made known to the Entrepreneur.With due observance of what is stated in article 4 of these General Terms and Conditions, the Entrepreneur will execute accepted orders with convenient speed but at the latest within 30 days, unless another delivery period has been agreed.
-If delivery is delayed, or if an order is not or only partially carried out, the Consumer will be informed about this at the latest 30 days after he has placed the order.
-The Consumer in that case has the right to dissolve the Agreement without cost and entitled to any compensation.After dissolution in accordance with the preceding paragraph, the Entrepreneur will immediately refund the amount paid by the Consumer.The risk of damage and / or loss of products rests with the Entrepreneur until the time of delivery to the Consumer or a previously designated and made known to the Entrepreneur representative, unless otherwise expressly agreed.
+The Entrepreneur will exercise the greatest possible care when receiving and executing orders for products.
+The place of delivery is the address that the Consumer has made known to the Entrepreneur.
+With due observance of what is stated in Article 4 of these General Terms and Conditions, the Entrepreneur will execute accepted orders with due speed but no later than 30 days, unless a different delivery period has been agreed.
+If the delivery is delayed, or if an order cannot or only partially be executed, the Consumer will be notified of this no later than 30 days after he has placed the order.
+In that case, the Consumer has the right to dissolve the Agreement without costs and is entitled to any compensation.
+After dissolution in accordance with the previous paragraph, the Entrepreneur will immediately refund the amount that the Consumer has paid.
+The risk of damage and/or loss of products rests with the Entrepreneur until the moment of delivery to the Consumer or a representative designated in advance and made known to the Entrepreneur, unless explicitly agreed otherwise.

-Termination: The Consumer may terminate an Agreement that has been concluded for an indefinite period of time and that extends to the regular delivery of products at any time, subject to the agreed termination rules and a maximum notice period of one month.The Consumer may terminate a fixed-term Agreement that has been concluded for the regular delivery of products at any time at the end of the fixed term in accordance with the applicable termination rules and a maximum notice period of one month.
-An Agreement that has been entered into for a fixed term and that extends to the regular delivery of products may not be tacitly extended or renewed for a fixed term.
-An Agreement that has been entered into for a definite period and that extends to the regular delivery of products may only be tacitly renewed for an indefinite period if the Consumer may terminate it at any time with a notice period of not more than one month.
+Termination: The Consumer may terminate an Agreement that has been entered into for an indefinite period and that extends to the regular delivery of products at any time, subject to the agreed termination rules and a notice period of no more than one month.
+The Consumer may terminate an Agreement that has been entered into for a definite period and that extends to the regular delivery of products at any time against the end of the definite period, subject to the agreed termination rules and a notice period of no more than one month.
+An Agreement that has been entered into for a definite period and that extends to the regular delivery of products may not be tacitly extended or renewed for a definite period.
+An Agreement that has been entered into for a definite period and that extends to the regular delivery of products may only be tacitly extended for an indefinite period if the Consumer may terminate at any time with a notice period of no more than one month.

-Duration:If an Agreement has a duration of more than one year, after one year the Consumer may terminate the Agreement at any time with a notice period of not more than one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.The Agreement is deemed to be dissolved by operation of law, without the intervention of the courts, if one of the Parties or third parties (temporarily) applies for or obtains a suspension of payment, applies for bankruptcy and/or one of the Parties is declared bankrupt and/or one of the Parties voluntarily or involuntarily proceeds to liquidate the (current) company.
+Duration: If an Agreement has a duration of more than one year, the Consumer may terminate the Agreement at any time after one year with a notice period of no more than one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.
+The Agreement shall be deemed to have been dissolved by operation of law, without judicial intervention, if (provisional) suspension of payment is requested or obtained by one of the Parties or third parties, bankruptcy is requested and/or one of the Parties is declared bankrupt and/or one of the Parties proceeds to liquidate the (current) company, whether or not voluntarily.

 Article 15 - Payment

-Insofar as not otherwise provided for in the Agreement or additional terms and conditions, the amounts owed by the Consumer must be paid within 14 days after the start of the reflection period, or in the absence of a reflection period within 14 days after the conclusion of the Agreement.
-When selling products to Consumers, General Terms and Conditions may never require the Consumer to pay more than 50% in advance.
-When prepayment is stipulated, the Consumer may not assert any rights regarding the execution of the order in question before the stipulated prepayment has taken place.The Consumer has the duty to immediately report inaccuracies in payment details provided or mentioned to the Entrepreneur.
-If the Consumer does not timely meet his payment obligation(s), he shall, after he has been notified by the Entrepreneur of the late payment and the Entrepreneur has granted the Consumer a period of 14 days to still meet his payment obligations, after the failure to pay within this 14-day period, owe the statutory interest on the amount still due and the Entrepreneur shall be entitled to charge the extrajudicial collection costs incurred by him.
-These collection costs will amount to a maximum of: 15% over outstanding amounts up to € 2,500; 10% over the next € 2,500 and 5% over the next € 5,000, with a minimum of € 40.
-The Entrepreneur may deviate from the said amounts and percentages for the benefit of the Consumer.
+Unless otherwise stipulated in the Agreement or additional conditions, the amounts owed by the Consumer must be paid within 14 days after the start of the cooling-off period, or in the absence of a cooling-off period within 14 days after the conclusion of the Agreement.
+When selling products to Consumers, the Consumer may never be obliged in General Terms and Conditions to pay more than 50% in advance.
+When advance payment has been stipulated, the Consumer cannot assert any right regarding the execution of the relevant order before the stipulated advance payment has taken place.
+The Consumer has the duty to immediately report inaccuracies in provided or stated payment details to the Entrepreneur.
+If the Consumer fails to fulfill his payment obligation(s) on time, after he has been informed by the Entrepreneur of the late payment and the Entrepreneur has granted the Consumer a period of 14 days to still fulfill his payment obligations, after failure to pay within this 14-day period, the Consumer owes the statutory interest on the amount still owed and the Entrepreneur is entitled to charge the extrajudicial collection costs incurred by him.
+These collection costs amount to a maximum of: 15% on outstanding amounts up to € 2,500; 10% on the subsequent € 2,500 and 5% on the next € 5,000 with a minimum of € 40.
+The Entrepreneur may deviate from the stated amounts and percentages to the benefit of the Consumer.

 Article 16 - Complaints procedure

-The Entrepreneur has a sufficiently publicized complaints procedure and handles complaints in accordance with this complaints procedure.Complaints about the performance of the Agreement must be submitted to the Entrepreneur fully and clearly described within a reasonable time after the Consumer has discovered the defects.Complaints submitted to the Entrepreneur shall be answered within a period of 14 days from the date of receipt.
-If a complaint requires a foreseeably longer processing time, the Entrepreneur will respond within the 14-day period with a notice of receipt and an indication of when the Consumer can expect a more detailed response.If the complaint cannot be resolved by mutual agreement within a reasonable period of time or within 3 months after the complaint was filed, a dispute arises that is subject to the dispute resolution procedure.
+The Entrepreneur has a sufficiently publicized complaints procedure and handles the complaint in accordance with this complaints procedure.
+Complaints about the execution of the Agreement must be submitted to the Entrepreneur fully and clearly described within a reasonable time after the Consumer has discovered the defects.
+Complaints submitted to the Entrepreneur will be answered within a period of 14 days from the date of receipt.
+If a complaint requires a foreseeable longer processing time, the Entrepreneur will respond within the period of 14 days with a confirmation of receipt and an indication when the Consumer can expect a more detailed answer.
+If the complaint cannot be resolved in mutual consultation within a reasonable period or within 3 months after the submission of the complaint, a dispute arises that is subject to the dispute resolution procedure.

 Article 17 - Force majeure

-Neither Party is obliged to comply with any obligation if it is prevented from doing so as a result of force majeure.There is a situation of force majeure on the part of the Contractor if an external circumstance prevents the Contractor from fulfilling the Agreement and it is therefore entitled to suspend the performance of the Agreement and the Contractor is no longer obliged to fulfil its obligations as a result.In that case, the Consumer is not entitled to compensation for damage, costs or interest.
-If there is a force majeure situation, the Parties are entitled to dissolve the Agreement for the part that cannot be performed by means of a written statement after fourteen (14) days.
+Neither of the Parties is held to fulfill any obligation if it is prevented from doing so as a result of force majeure.
+Force majeure on the part of the Entrepreneur exists if an external circumstance prevents the Entrepreneur from fulfilling the Agreement and it is thus entitled to suspend the execution of the Agreement and the Entrepreneur should no longer be held to fulfill its obligations.
+In that case, the Consumer is not entitled to compensation for damage, costs or interest.
+If there is a force majeure situation, Parties are entitled to dissolve the Agreement for the non-executable part by a written statement after fourteen (14) days.

 Article 18 - Personal data